Kitchenn3/CALM/base-demo/README.md

-First, as a reminder, you must install the necessary libraries in your terminal before running this Python script:
+First, as a reminder, you must install the necessary libraries in the terminal before running this Python script:
 ```bash
 pip install nltk textblob scikit-learn
 ```